gkajitani/parse_to_monopogen/README.md

 As Monopogen requires a single bam file for each sample, a demultiplex step was added for Parse Bioscience data.

-Monopogen.py was also edited to avoid using too many resources when using beagle for converting genotype likelihood to genotype probability.
+Monopogen.py was also adapted to use bcftools rather than samtools for mpileup (Monopogen_bcf.py).